There is no one who can replace Dhoni till 2019 WC: Sehwag

 Sehwag, a veteran of 104 Tests and 251 ODIs, would ideally like to see either Yuvraj Singh or Suresh Raina in the England bound World Cup squad.

 "Let one of the middle-order slot be given to one of them while the other slot may be rotated between Kedar Jadhav and Manish Pandey.
-In that way, you also have given these guys experience while one seasoned player is also there in the set-up," he observed.slot be given to one of them while the other slot may be rotated between Kedar Jadhav and Manish Pandey.
 In that way, you also have given these guys experience while one seasoned player is also there in the set-up," he observed.

 Asked about 'rested' Ravichandran Ashwin playing County cricket for Worcestershire, Sehwag felt that ideally he should have been rested after bowling close to 200 overs in three Tests against Sri Lanka.